gwald/MarbleClay_TMD_PSX/README.md

 If you don't want to install ntvdmx64 and still want to run the original RSDLINK tool, it can be run in a DOSBOX script, however it's about 20x times slower!!.
 To use this, replace RSDN.bat with "C:\MarbleCLAY\Plugin\PSX\RSDN-DOSBOX.BAT"

+# Included source code
+1. [RSDVIEW.C](https://github.com/gwald/MarbleClay_TMD_PSX/blob/main/Plugin/PSX/RSDVIEW.C) This is a replacement of the original Sony PSX RDS viewer which 3D clipped (Z fighting) a lot.
+You can also use it as a guide for displaying 3D models.
+2. [PACKDATAHACK.C](https://github.com/gwald/MarbleClay_TMD_PSX/blob/main/Plugin/PSX/packdatahack.c) The original Sony packer program was 16bit, and is limited to a single texture.

 # Included external tools
 1. No$psxtiny PlayStation emulator for viewing 3D models: https://problemkaputt.de/psx.htm